matevz-hvalica11/FileAnalyzer/README.md

 ## Notes
-This project is designed to handle large real-world directories and demonstrate practical multithreading and synchronization in C++.
+This project was built to handle large real-world directory trees, stress-test multithreading, and serve as a practical example of synchronization, queue-based workload distribution, and modern C++ filesystem APIs.